How expensive is Iceland?

 Again, this is relative to what is familiar to you.
 Some people won’t blink at paying $150 to get a one hour spa treatment or massage but feel that charging $40 to access to a beautiful outdoor soaking pool with showers, locker rooms, and steam rooms is too expensive.
 One could rationalize that a massage is an individual being paid for a one-on-one professional skill.
 And someone else could argue that a spa has to pay many more people to maintain the pools and showers, keep them clean and in working order, all while being at your beckon call while you soak.
 So, there you go, more examples of different perspectives.

 Now, on this topic I do feel that at some spas in Iceland, the cost-to-experience value ratio is a bit high.
 You can read more about my Top 4 Geothermal Spas experiences here, their entrance fees, and decide for yourself.
 If you need to cut costs but still want to soak in those wonderful, Icelandic geothermal waters?
-There are many blogs out there that list all the free hot springs that you can hike to.
+There are many blogs out there that list all the free hot springs within easy hiking or walking distance.
 They don’t have showers or service of course.
 But we went to a few of these as well, and they can be really fun.

 Ways to save money in Iceland